yuyaction/blog/README.md

 # Blog

-This program is deproyed to the http://yuyaction.pythonanywhere.com/ as a trial operation now.
+This program is deproyed to the [https://yuyaction.com](https://yuyaction.com) .